 Each element within a supply chain has the potential to affect its counterpart.
 In this case, digitisation is the key to a flawless supply chain.
 Through intertwining and strengthening links with SCM software, this expression may no-longer apply.
 At least, not in most cases, as the risks of breaking the entire system will disappear.

-Through automation and instant analytics, managers can now make real-time decisions.
+With automation and supply chain analytics software, managers can now make real-time decisions.
 This safeguards their desired level of service and curtails any runaway expenditures.